luigidifraia/arduino/sketches/console/README.md

 # Arduino example sketch

-This sketch was developed on a Leonardo board and demonstrates the classes as per below.
+This sketch was developed on a Pro-Micro board and demonstrates the classes as per below.

 XUtils:
 - the use of `xatoi()` instead of the `Serial.parseInt()` function as the latter doesn't report parsing errors;